KamilMaciuszek/AudioPlayerReactNative/README.md

 <br/>
 <br/>

-Every Category that was used recently is saved in the local data (up to 5 categories) At most last 5 opened categories are shown in the "recent" section:
+Each Category that was used recently is saved in the local data (up to 5 categories) At most last 5 opened categories are shown in the "recent" section:

 <br/>